 “I’m useless” “I’m stupid” “I just can’t do it”.
 One of the most common thinking traps is to assign yourself a qualifying adjective each time reality contradicts your wishes.
 Indeed, you make a quick judgment without even analyzing what led you into the situation.
 Furthermore, you don’t view yourself in a respectful or compassionate way.

 “Insecure people like me get nowhere in life”.
 These kinds of thoughts define labeling, an extremely common and disabling trap for your self-esteem.

-“My partner has come home from work really irritable.
-It’s because he doesn’t really want to be with me”.
-“My boss has been really stressed today.
-I must’ve done something wrong”.
-“My friend’s yawning.
+“My partner’s come home from work really irritable.
+It’s because he doesn’t really want to be with me” ,“My boss has been really stressed today.
+I must’ve done something wrong”, “My friend’s yawning.
 I must be boring them”.
 Sometimes, you place realities on yourself that are completely alien to you.
 Personalizing is a useless way to torture yourself by believing that you’re the reason and origin of everything that happens around you.